 - 3. Supporting the rotator, remove the hardware from pin #2.
-Using a suitable brass drift and hammer, remove pin #2 from the fly boom and remove the rotator. - 4.
-Telescope the fly section out approximately 20 inches (50.8 cm) to gain access to the slave leveling cylinder.
-(800 AJ only) - Supporting the slave, cylinder remove the hardware from pin #3.
-Using a suitable brass drift and hammer remove pin #3 from the fly boom. - 6.
+Using a suitable brass drift and hammer, remove pin #2 from the fly boom and remove the rotator. - Telescope the fly section out approximately 20 inches (50.8 cm) to gain access to the slave leveling cylinder.
+(800 AJ only) - 5.
+Support the slave cylinder to remove the hardware from the pin #3.
+Use a suitable brass drift and the hammer to remove the pin #3 from the fly boom. - 6.
 Tag and disconnect hydraulic lines to the slave leveling cylinder.
 Use a suitable container to retain any residual hydraulic fluid.
 Cap hydraulic lines and ports.
 Remove the slave cylinder.